Two Worlds Collide

 For most (if not all) of us, the current pandemic has added stress to our lives.
 We as humans love to have a sense of predictability and control.
 When that’s shaken up, everything feels thrown off.
 I know for me, our family schedule “looks” more open with a temporary reprieve from running kids all over the world for their activities, but I noticed somehow more stress.
 Why is that?

 Changing how we show up in our daily lives leads to a change in how we spend our time and energy.
-Maybe now you’re working from home and possibly more stressful, your partner is as well.
+Maybe now you’re working from home and possibly more stressed, your partner is as well.
 Possibly you’ve been laid off.
 Some people have shared that they are actually working more.
 Whatever the situation, stress can show up.
 Unfortunately, there is so much uncertainty with the sudden changes, and when trying to answer the question, “when will this all just go back to normal?”.

 Physically, your energy has likely changed.
 In addition to this, you likely have to show up emotionally in different ways now.
 If you’re solo maybe that’s figuring out how to be alone without feeling lonely and if you’re partnered up, you may be seeing a lot more (or a lot less) of your partner.
 Managing children and their emotions, schedules, boredom, all while juggling everything else takes an emotional toll.